monopole/https/README.md

-Bob, wanting to make sure that Cindy gets the correct key with proper context, makes a text blob with multiple key-value pairs; Alice's name, Alice's public key, the date the blob was created, etc.
+Bob, wanting to make sure that Cindy gets the correct key with proper context, makes a text blob with multiple key-value pairs; Alice's name, Alice's public key, the date the blob was created.

-Bob also adds a field _for his own name_ so that anyone reading the text blob can know who created it.
+Bob also adds a field _for his own name_ so that anyone reading the text blob can know who created and signed it.

 Since Bob is going to send this over a public channel (email), he wants to give Cindy a means to verify that